mhw32/Code-Boola-Python-Workshop/puzzles/readme.md

 There are 10 easy problems, 6 medium problems, 3 hard problems, and 1 impossible problem.
 Really.
 Don't start with the impossible one.

+### The points

+Easy problems are worth 1 point.
+Medium problems are worth 2 points.
+Hard problems are worth 3 points.
+The impossible problem is worth 5 points.

 ### Checking your solutions

 How do you check if you are right?
 Run the verify function from the boola_puzzles folder.